ppissias/JTransient/ALGORITHM.md

 - median eccentricity
 - background median

-Frames are rejected when they violate the configured envelopes:
+Frames are rejected when:

-- star count too low
+- star count falls too far below the session median
-- FWHM too high
+- FWHM rises too far above the median
-- eccentricity too high
+- eccentricity rises too far above the median
-- absolute background deviation too large
+- background median deviates too much from the median

-Three absolute floors stop the envelopes from becoming unrealistically tight on very stable nights:
+Three absolute floors keep the rejection envelopes from becoming too tight:

 - `minBackgroundDeviationADU`
 - `minEccentricityEnvelope`
 - `minFwhmEnvelope`

-Only the retained frames move on to master-stack generation and tracking.
+Rejected frames are recorded in `PipelineTelemetry.rejectedFrames`.
+Only the retained frames participate in stacking and tracking.

-### 6. Median Master Stack
+## 6. Median Master Stack

-If a `providedMasterStack` is not supplied, `MasterMapGenerator.createMedianMasterStack(...)` builds one from the retained frames.
+If the caller did not pass a `providedMasterStack`, the engine builds one from the retained frames with `MasterMapGenerator.createMedianMasterStack(...)`.

 For each pixel coordinate:

-1. gather the pixel value from every retained frame
+1. collect the pixel value from every retained frame
-2. shift to positive integers
+2. shift values into a positive integer domain
-3. sort
+3. sort them
-4. take the lower median index `(numFrames - 1) / 2`
+4. select the lower median index `(numFrames - 1) / 2`
-5. shift back to `short`
+5. shift back to a signed `short`

-This stack is used as the stationary-scene reference.
+This erases many transient or moving features while preserving the stationary sky.

-### 7. Master-Star Extraction
+## 7. Master-Star Extraction

-The engine extracts stationary objects from the median master stack with a temporary configuration override:
+The engine next extracts stationary objects from the median master stack.
+During this extraction it temporarily changes the config:

 - `growSigmaMultiplier = masterSigmaMultiplier`
 - `edgeMarginPixels = 5`
 - `voidProximityRadius = 5`

-The actual extraction call is:
+Then it runs:

 ```java
 SourceExtractor.extractSources(